 He sings the role of Theseus in the Essen Philharmonic’s CD live recording of Bohuslav Martinu’s Ariane directed by Czech conductor Tomas Netopil, released in 2016 on Supraphon.

-Engagements in 2017/2018 include his house and role debut as Alberich in Siegfried at Opera de Oviedo in Spain.
-He also debuts at the four theatres of Circuito Teatrale Lombardo as Escamillo, and as Bill in Kurt Weill's Rise and Fall of the City of Mahagonny.
-Concert engagements include his solo debut at the Lech Classic Festival 2017 and at the Robert Schumann Philharmonie (Chemnitz) in Beethoven's Symphony No. 9.
+Engagements in 2017/2018 included his house and role debut as Alberich in Siegfried at Opera de Oviedo in Spain, house debuts at the four theatres of Circuito Teatrale Lombardo as Escamillo, and at the National Theatre Taichung.
+Concert engagements this season included his solo debut at the Lech Classic Festival 2017 and at the Robert Schumann Philharmonie (Chemnitz) in Beethoven's Symphony No. 9.

 Zoltan studied at the Gheorghe Dima Music Academy in his hometown Cluj-Napoca.
 Upon graduation, he received a full scholarship to study at the prestigious Mozarteum University in Salzburg for a Masters degree in voice performance with Professor Boris Bakow.
 He has won prizes at various opera singing competitions including the Romanian National Song Competition, the Hariclea Darclee International Voice Competition, and “Debut”, the European Opera Singing Competition in Germany.
 In 2012 Zoltan participated in the Salzburg Festival’s Young Singers Project, and was then selected to sing in the Festival’s production of Das Labyrinth.